-• Integrated care and telehealth have no demonstrated benefit at this time (Evidence B).
+• Integrative care and telehealth have no demonstrated benefit at this time (Evidence B).

 There are many challenges with pulmonary rehabilitation.
 Referral of patients who might benefit, uptake and completion of pulmonary rehabilitation is frequently limited, partly through provider ignorance as well as patients' lack of awareness of availability or benefits.
 Another challenge is encouraging sustained long-term physical activity.
-Although the approach may need to be personalized, behavioral lifestyle physical activity intervention has shown promising results i.e., the potential to decrease sedentarity and increase physical activity in patients with moderate to severe COPD.
-233 A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.
-225,234,235 Pulmonary rehabilitation can be conducted at a range of sites.
-225 Community-based and home-based programs including online supported pulmonary rehabilitation can be as effective as hospital-based programs, 236,237 as long as the frequency and intensity are equivalent.
-238 There is also evidence that standardized home-based pulmonary rehabilitation programmes improve dyspnea in COPD patients.239 Home rehabilitation may especially be a solution for many patients who live outside the reach of facility-based programs.
-Another challenge is that the benefits of rehabilitation tend to wane over time.
-There is insufficient evidence, with conflicting research findings in the 11 available RCTs, to recommend continuation of lower intensity or lower frequency exercise programmes with the aim of maintaining benefit long-term.
-However, if such programs are available they should target health behavior taking into account the patient's own preferences, needs and personal goals.
-228,240
+Although the approach may need to be personalized, behavioral lifestyle physical activity intervention has shown promising results i.e., the potential to decrease sedentarity and increase physical activity in patients with moderate to severe COPD.246 A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.^{237,247,248}

+Pulmonary rehabilitation can be conducted at a range of sites.237 Community-based and home-based programs have been shown to be as effective as hospital-based programs in randomized controlled trials,^{249,250} as long as the frequency and intensity are equivalent.251 There is also evidence that standardized home-based pulmonary rehabilitation programs improve dyspnea in COPD patients.252 However, in real life, traditional pulmonary rehabilitation with supervision remains the standard of care and first-line option, with home-based exercise likely to be a less effective alternative for patients with COPD who are unable to attend pulmonary rehabilitation.253 Another challenge is that the benefits of rehabilitation tend to wane over time.
+There is insufficient evidence, with conflicting research findings in the 11 available RCTs, to recommend continuation of lower intensity or lower frequency exercise programs with the aim of maintaining benefit long-term.
+However, if such programs are available they should target health behavior taking into account the patient's own preferences, needs and personal goals.^{240,254} Pulmonary rehabilitation may help reduce anxiety and depression symptoms.255